arnicas/d3-faq/README.md

 Your source data may have very long column headers, but you don't want to be typing them in (and having to use quotes because of spaces) in your code.
 Abbreviate!

+From Scott Murray:

+    I strongly recommend simplifying column titles so they do not include spaces.
+Why?
+JavaScript object notation is simpler without spaces.
+Let me give you an example.

+    Say you define an object like so:

+    var object = {
+      Country: “USA”,
+      “Number of Bananas per Capita (millions)”: “556”, ”Total Length of Peels if Laid End to End (kilometers)”: “412415123” }

+    To get at the value “556”, you would need to type:

+    object[“Number of Bananas per Capita (millions)”]

+    However, if you excluded spaces from your column titles, so your object looked like this:

+    var object = {
+      country: “USA”,
+      numBananas: “556”,
+      peelLength: “412415123”
+    }

+    …well first of all, that is so much easier to read, but also then you can use simplified object notation:

+    object.numBananas  //returns “556”

+    See, you don’t need the quotation marks or the brackets.
+So eliminating spaces just saves you a lot of typing and headache later.

 **Number format in CSV/data files**